rbermudezhomes-ai/prediabetes-predictive-model/README.md

 #### Data Sources

 The diabetes dataset is available in the UC Irvine repository - https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators.
 The data contains health information, survey data, and demographics about people along with their diagnosis of prediabetes/diabetes.
 The person's weight, age, clinical biomarkers, and lifestyle habits are among the determinants of prediabetes risk.
-The Kaggle Diabetes Dataset - https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset is the version that contains the Multiclass Classification with Target 0, 1, 2.
-We will use this version in our Predictive Modeling.
+The Kaggle Diabetes Dataset - https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset is the version that contains the Multiclass Classification with Target 0, 1, 2 whereas the UCI version is a Binary Classification that contains the Target 0, 1.
+We will use the Kaggle version in our Predictive Modeling.
+The UCI and Kaggle datasets share an identical feature architecture.

 #### Methodology